sohelaman/dockerized/README.md

 Every command mentioned beyond this point should be run inside the `dockerized` directory.

 ### Setting up the environment
-- The following four files are necessary and steps needed to prepare them are listed,
+- The following four files are necessary and steps needed to prepare them are discussed afterwards,
 ```
-/path/to/Dockerized/
+/path/to/dockerized/
 -- .env
+-- conf/
--- conf/apache-vhosts.conf
+  -- apache-vhosts.conf
--- conf/nginx-vhosts.conf
+  -- nginx-vhosts.conf
--- conf/php-overrides.ini
+  -- php-overrides.ini
 ```
 - Environment variables reside in the `.env` file at the root.
 This is necessary and should be copied from the provided `example.env` file.
 ```